 Proteins without known RBDs and no prior association with RNA biology

-About one sixth of the At-RBPs have neither recognized RBDs nor known roles in RNA biology.
-Many of these are plant specific, where they are either only found in the At-RBPs but not in other interactomes, or have no homologs in other kingdoms (Supplemental Figure 3A).
+About one sixth of the At-RBPs have neither recognized RBDs nor annotated roles in RNA biology.
+Many of these are plant specific, where they are either only found in the At-RBPs but not in other interactomes, or have no identified orthologs in other kingdoms (Supplemental Figure 3A).
 The latter group includes WHIRLY (WHY) domain-containing proteins, which form a small family of single stranded DNA-binding proteins localized to organelles where they maintain genome stability (Krause et al., 2005; Marechal et al., 2008; Cappadocia et al., 2010; Marechal et al., 2009).
 In maize, the chloroplast-localized WHY1 has been shown to bind to both DNA and a subset of plastid RNAs in vitro (Prikryl et al., 2008).
 Here, we have identified all three Arabidopsis WHY proteins as At-RBPs (Figure 5A) and therefore provide the first in vivo evidence that these proteins are a family of RBPs in Arabidopsis.

-Another example are a group of largely uncharacterized proteins with the Domain of Unknown Function 1296 (DUF1296).
+Another example is a group of largely uncharacterized proteins with the Domain of Unknown Function 1296 (DUF1296).
 The Arabidopsis genome encodes for eight proteins containing DUF1296 domains; seven kinase-related proteins of unknown function and a G-BOX TRANSCRIPTION FACTOR-INTERACTING PROTEIN1 (GIP1), which is involved in regulating the activity of transcription factors involved in plant development (Lee et al., 2014; Shaikhali, 2015).
 We have identified three kinase-related proteins among the At-RBPs, and GIP1 as well as another kinase-related protein in the candidate At-RBPs (Figure 5B).
 The only domain that is common to these proteins is the DUF1296 domain (Figure 5B), suggesting that this domain might be a novel RBD in plants.

 Furthermore, we have identified several proteins containing the LIM-domain, which consists of tandem zinc-finger structures.
 LIM domains are present in a wide range of eukaryotic organisms and have been shown to mediate protein-protein interactions (Kadrmas and Beckerle, 2004).
 We have captured four of the six Arabidopsis LIM genes in our RBP sets (Figure 5C).
 LIMs function in cytoskeleton organization by binding to actin filaments (Papuga et al., 2010; Ye and Xu, 2012), but have no known role in RNA-binding.
 RNA transport along the cytoskeleton is a major mechanism of mRNA localization and requires motor proteins that move the RNA cargo in form of ribonucleoprotein (RNP) particles along the cytoskeletal tracks (Bullock 2011; Gagnon and Mowry, 2011; Jansen, 1999).
 Despite some well-studied examples in Drosophila and yeast (Bullock, 2011), relatively little is known about how RNPs are connected to the motor proteins in plants.
 LIM proteins might carry out this connecting role in plants thereby mediating mRNA transport along actin filaments.

 The scope of non-canonical RBPs in Arabidopsis

+No obvious domain.

 LIM proteins are not the only cytoskeletal proteins among the At-RBPs, as we have also captured actin and tubulin (Supplemental Table 2, Figure 5D), which form microfilaments and microtubules, respectively, the major components of the cytoskeleton.
-These proteins are often used as negative quality controls in animal interactomes to ensure non-RBPs are not captured (Castello et al., 2012; Liao et al., 2016).
 Actin is also present in the nucleus where its function is less well studied (Falahzadeh et al., 2015).
 Interestingly, in animals, nuclear actin was found to be part of hnRNPs, proteins that are involved in mRNA processing, export, localization and stability (Hofmann, 2009), but no such functional role is known of nuclear actin in plants.